visual-framework/vf-core/components/vf-banner-elixir/README.md

 The development and future direction of this component can be [discussed in issue #1572](https://github.com/visual-framework/vf-core/issues/1572).
 While breaking changes are anticipated they are currently not expected.

-This component leverage's vf-banner's Sass/CSS, so it should also be installed.
+This component leverages the Sass/CSS of `vf-banner`, so it should also be installed.

 ### Accessibility

-[Add a note if the accessibility of this component has been validated.]

 This component targets WCAG 2.1 AA accessibility.
-Below you can find additional notes on accessibility best practice with this component:

-- Add any do's and do nots

-You can also read about [the Visual Framework's approach to accessibility](stable.visual-framework.dev/guidance/accessibility/).
+You can also read about [the Visual Framework's approach to accessibility](https://stable.visual-framework.dev/guidance/accessibility/).

 ## Install